How I launched my Digital Shop in under 30 days | Multi-Passionate Creative | Joi Knows How

 Then, I dedicated myself to doing at least one small thing each day that brought me closer to opening my (virtual) shop doors.
 It worked like a charm.
 The key was not pressuring myself to do more than one thing each day, and using my 3-Part Focus Framework to keep me on track.

 Now for the fun part, creating products that I could sell digitally.
 Naturally, I was eager to make “all the things.”
 Then, I heard a still small voice whisper:

 I took a step back and asked myself if there was anything I had already created that could go in my shop.
 You see, we multi-passionates love to create new content and often forget about the beauty of repurposing.

 I remembered that back when I had an Etsy shop (RIP), I sold original photography that I printed and shipped out as art prints.
 For the Joi Knows How Shop, I turned those same photography prints into digital downloads, created mock-ups to show what they look like when printed, and boom.

+These days, I’ve paired back to only selling merch in my shop, but having art prints was really fun too!
 By repurposing my crystal and botanical photography, the art print section of my shop was full of products with minimal effort.
 The best part?
-For under $10, you can download my original photography and print it out small enough for business cards, or large enough for a poster (and I don’t have to mail a thing).
+For under $10, you could download my original photography and print it out small enough for business cards, or large enough for a poster (and I don’t have to mail a thing).

-What have you already created that you could sell digitally?
+Tip: Consider what you have already created that you could sell digitally!